Hey guys :)

 Flicking her hair back, she shivered again.
 She'd never even applied as it never had been necessary.
 Apparently, her name had been down since birth - which she found way, way too disturbing.

-So basically, she literally knew next to nothing about the place, only what her parents had told her.
+As she literally knew next to nothing about the place, only what her parents had told her.
 Which, in retrospect, was not a lot.

 Groaning, she sat back down on the seat.
 It was way too dark, way too cold, and she was way too confused.